tttapa/Control-Surface/README.md

 (probably just transcoding the Linux Bash scripts to OSX Bash)

 #### Linux
 Go to the folder where you installed this library (usually ~/Arduino/libraries/MIDI_controller) and go to 'DFU scripts/Linux' and open it in a terminal.
-Then allow executing of the scripts:
+Then allow execution of the scripts:
 `chmod +x *`

 And run the script to flash the MIDI firmware: